GodsTime2023/NexisLexisSerenityBDDProject/README.md

 SearchStepsDef contains binding step definition which directly links the both the feature file and the page objects for better co-ordination and to maintain an organised architechtural design for the project

 Any questions i am happy to answer them.

+Please note: Running the tests under Maven
+To run the tests with Maven, open a command window and run:

+./mvnw clean verify

+Viewing the reports
+The command above when executed will produce a Serenity test report in the target/site/serenity directory.

 Joseph